 There’s no reason to believe that school shootings will stop.
-Despite the efforts of activists and educators, the next Sandy Hook still feels — thanks to the ubiquity of firearms and the poverty of resources for kids with serious emotional issues — inevitable.
-It is no wonder that shooting preparedness is a growing industry and it’s no wonder that parents and teachers and superintendents go looking for defensive solutions, many of which seem like PG-rated security theater.
-To look closely at ALICE, the most popular training program, is to see well-intentioned people doing their best, but also to confront the truth that there is, very literally speaking, nowhere to hide.
+Despite the efforts of activists and educators, the next Sandy Hook or Stoneman Douglas still feels — thanks to the ubiquity of firearms and the poverty of resources for kids with serious emotional issues — inevitable.
+It’s no wonder that shooting preparedness is a growing industry or that parents and teachers and superintendents go looking for defensive solutions to active shooters, many of which seem like PG-rated security theater.
+To look closely at ALICE training, the most popular training program, is to see well-intentioned people doing their best, but also to confront the truth that there is, very literally speaking, nowhere to hide.

 But there might be more than meets the eye to training programs like ALICE.
-Kenneth Trump, (no relation) President of the National School Safety and Security Services, is an outspoken critic of the program.
-Specifically, he takes issue with the idea that ALICE pushes that children can and should attack shooters or impede them by throwing books and pencils and making loud noises.
+Kenneth Trump, (no relation) president of the National School Safety and Security Services, is an outspoken critic of the program.
+Specifically, he takes issue with ALICE training that pushes the idea that children can and should attack shooters or impede them by throwing books and pencils and making loud noises.
 The idea is that panicked murderers are easily put off by resistance, but the reality is that empowering kids to fight back is a way to avoid acknowledging how that fight will likely end.

 “Teaching kids in a one-shot assembly to swarm an armed gunman who could be strapped with explosives is irresponsible,” says Trump, adding that police officers spend decades being trained and retrained for this sort of work.

-Because it’s hard to pin down how consistent ALICE training is and because his complaints about the program tend toward the tactical, Trump’s objection seems to be largely about the idea of efficacy.
+Because it’s hard to pin down how consistent ALICE training is and because Trump’s critique of the program tends toward the tactical, his objection seems to be largely about the idea of efficacy.
 Is it possible that ALICE works?
-There is ultimately only one way to find out and, fortunately, no shooter has attacked an ALICE trained school to date.
+There is ultimately only one way to find out and, fortunately, no shooter has attacked an ALICE-trained school to date.
 That said, in the event of that tragedy, it will remain hard to assess the efficacy of the program.
 Will fewer children be killed because of ALICE?
 It will be impossible to say.
 There is no control group.
 The variables stack up quickly.
 And kids can always be accused of not doing it right.
 After all, they’ve received very little training (some states are now mandating school shooting training, but a significant amount of time is not being devoted to it).

 This is why Trump believes that regular lockdown and evacuation drills and detailed plans that are acted upon on a daily basis (and common sense values like not letting strangers onto school property) are the only way to really protect children from danger.
 He also believes in school security despite the fact that there was an armed police officer at Columbine High School and a significant body of research shows that having police in schools makes children feel less safe, not more.